Soph055/Wordle-Clone/README.md

 ### ✔️ Random Word Generation
 - Game selects from a preset list of words
 - Uses `Random` to choose one at launch

+Technologies Used
+Java (OOP, event handling)
+JavaFX (GUI, layouts, styles)
 ---

 Built 2020/README updated 2025